 Use a word processor like Word or Google Docs (I prefer Google Docs, because I can access it anywhere I go).

 Write down your drip campaign goal and then write down these 5 main sections for your plan:

 Section One: The Game Plan

-The Game plan is a high-level overview of what your entire plan is.
+The Game plan is a high-level overview of what you’re going to do.

 This can be as long or as short as you feel is necessary.
 The purpose, is to help you or a team member to read it and have a general understanding of what the plan is, without diving too deep into the weeds.

-Let’s stick with the webinar example to show you how this might look.
+Let’s stick with the webinar campaign example to show you how this might look.